Contemporary knowledge about God, Evolution, and the meaning of human life.

 Everyone has a choice: to oppose the harmonious flow of events or to follow it.
 The former struggle and lose strength, the latter bloom in harmony and strengthen.

-The wise never aspire to power, surfeit, luxuries, prodigality.
+The wise never aspire to power, surfeit, luxuries, and prodigality.

 30. A ruler faithful to Tao will not send an army to a foreign country.
 This would cause calamity to such a ruler in the first place.*